FindyFi/findy-front/README.md

 ## How to run in a docker

-Clone repo
+Clone repository
 ```sh
 git clone https://github.com/FindyFi/findy-front.git
 cd findy-front
 ```

-Update genesis based on which ledger you want to connect to
+Update `pool_transactions_genesis` based on which ledger you want to connect

-create .env file at the root of project and add TRUSTEE_SEED value
+Create `.env` file at the root of project and add `TRUSTEE_SEED` value

 ```sh
 echo TRUSTEE_SEED=000000000000000000000000Trustee1 > .env